-Robert J. Hedaya, M.D., A.B.P.N., D.F.A.P.A., a pioneer in functional medicine psychiatry, he developed the Whole Psychiatry methodology, which offers proven, data-driven results in the treatment of psychiatric issues.
-It is a comprehensive physiological and psychosocial approach to mental health.
+Robert J. Hedaya, M.D., A.B.P.N., D.F.A.P.A., a pioneer in Functional Medicine, which offers proven, data-driven results in the treatment of medical mysteries.
+It is a comprehensive to health.
 In addition to his private practice, Dr. Hedaya, a visionary in the field of psychiatry, teaches fellow physicians, medical students, and other healthcare clinicians.
 He is a Clinical Professor at Georgetown University School of Medicine.
 Dr. Hedaya is the author of three books, hundreds of articles, and has been called upon by the media for his medical expertise.

 Dr. Hedaya evaluates medical mysteries by focusing on the detailed evaluation and bi-directional interactions between and among a person’s hormonal system, immune system, gastrointestinal system, nutrition, environment, inflammation, infection, genetics, detoxification, cell signaling, life circumstance, age and gender.
-As a result, Whole Psychiatry notably improves outcomes and the potential for avoiding or reducing medication.
-The Whole Psychiatry approach is based on the latest scientific and medical research.

 Education and Training

 Dr. Hedaya has decades of clinical training and experience.
 He is board certified by the American Board of Psychiatry and Neurology and a Distinguished Fellow of American Psychiatric Association.
 He is a clinical professor of psychiatry at Georgetown University Medical Center.
 He is certified as proficient in psychopharmacology by The American Society of Clinical Psychopharmacology.
 Dr. Hedaya has been recognized as a Master Clinician in functional medicine by the Institute for Functional Medicine.

-Dr. Hedaya trained under the auspices of students of Goodwin, Beck, and Bowen, each recognized leaders in the psychiatric community.
-He acquired specialized training in psychiatry at Georgetown University Medical Center and at the National Institute of Mental Health.
+Dr. Hedaya acquired specialized training in psychiatry at Georgetown University Medical Center and at the National Institute of Mental Health.
 He continued on to acquire advanced training in functional medicine and orthomolecular psychiatry.